souvik757/ProcessManagement/README.md

-### A multi programming operating simulation program
+### A multi programming operating system simulation program
 #### made to -
 - #### ' track various characteristics of a process running in the cpu '
 ### Contents